 Over the course of more than 20 years, Jackie Kennedy has been remembered as a First Lady, history and culture preservationist, and a fashion icon.
 But one epitaph we sometimes neglect to remember is her quiet resilience as a mother to Caroline and John F. Kennedy Jr. The 35th First Lady of the United States was thrust into the public eye in the late ‘50s and early ‘60s as the wife of an up-and-coming politician, John F. Kennedy — who would go on to become the 35th President of the United States.

-During her time as First Lady, and after the assassination of her husband, Jackie Kennedy was completely devoted to raising the couple’s two children.
+During her time as First Lady, and after her husband’s assassination, Jackie Kennedy was completely devoted to raising the couple’s two children.
 Throughout their time in the White House, the Kennedys made a number of idyllic memories, a number of which were captured by photographers.
 There were some incredibly happy times, including family holidays, while also times of great loss and grief (including the couple’s loss of their third child, Patrick, at only two days old).